Implement CIS Controls in Microsoft Cloud Products

-- Secure Configuration for Network Devices: Network activity between resources in the cloud is recorded by the Azure Activity Log and is monitored by sending the log data to Azure Sentinel.
+- Secure Configuration for Network Devices: Network activity between resources in the cloud is recorded by the Azure Activity Log and is monitored by sending the log data to Microsoft Sentinel.

 - Boundary Defense: Azure Firewall is filters traffic at the border of the organization’s cloud resources.
-Azure Firewall is also connected to Azure Sentinel for boundary traffic monitoring.
+Azure Firewall is also connected to Microsoft Sentinel for boundary traffic monitoring.

 - Data Protection: Cloud resources that process data have restrictions placed on them using DLP policies and data labeling.